Our school dog

 Q My child is frightened of dogs; how will you manage this?

-Access to the dog will be carefully managed and supervised and children do not need to have close contact with it unless permission for this has been given.
+Access to the dog will be carefully managed and supervised and children do not need to have close contact with it unless if they prefer not to.
 We hope to work closely with parents of children who are fearful of dogs to alleviate their fear and to teach them how to manage this.